msagansk/Augur.Guide/1-getting-started.md

 ---
-title: A Little About Augur
+title: Getting Started
 ---
-# A Little About Augur
+# Getting Started

 ### What is Augur Anyway?